Want to know about different types of facials so you can choose the one that suits your skin concerns? You have arrived at the right place!

 3. Lymphatic Massage Facial

 Also known as lymphatic drainage massage, it is one of the relaxing types of facials.
 Being a part of the classic facial, it only involves massaging.
-This massaging is usually done around the face and neck area to stimulate lymph-nodes and drain toxins, removing tension and puffiness from your skin.
-The lymphatic massage increases blood circulation, which in turn tends give your skin a natural flush and delivering more relaxation.
+This massaging is usually done around the face and neck area to stimulate lymph nodes and drain toxins, removing tension and puffiness from your skin.
+The lymphatic massage increases blood circulation, which tends to give your skin a natural flush and deliver more relaxation.

 Recommended for: All skin types